Privacy settings

 Regimental Research Enquiries

 The King’s Own Museum receives a high number of research enquiries and is happy to provide a service to assist you in your research.
-However, there is a charge for this service as follows:
+However, there is a charge to cover our costs.

 Charges